AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: float

     If false, closing the window associated with a floating item puts the item back in the main GPS window, but does not destroy it.
-If True, the window is destroyed.
+If true, the window is destroyed.

   * :guilabel:`All floating`

     .. index:: float

-    All windows are floating by default, i.e. be under the control of your system (on Windows) or window manager (on Unix machines).
+    All windows are floating by default and are under the control of your system (on Windows) or window manager (on Unix machines).
 This replaces the MDI.